 This is a unique opportunity to see and learn about birds of prey and the importance of conservation in our communities.
 Presentations will include Master Falconer Kenny Elvin of Full Circle Falconry.
 Kenny Elvin will be providing a 45-minute falconry presentation several times during the event.
 Kenny will share about the history of falconry as well as the biology and habits of raptors.
 The presentation may involve a flight demonstration, depending on conditions.
 A representative of Santa Clara County Parks will open the falconry presentation by sharing their efforts to protect raptors throughout the park system.

-The event will also include tables from our partners at Wildlife Center of Silicon Valley, Santa Clara Valley Audubon, and Predatory Bird Research Group
+The event will also include tables from our partners at Santa Clara Valley Open Space Authority, Santa Clara Valley Bird Alliance, Peninsula Human Society & SPCA, and San Francisco Bay Bird Observatory.

 Seating for the presentations will be on the ground.
-Please come prepared with a picnic blanket, a jacket, and sun protection to help you be comfortable sitting in the open field.
+Please come prepared with a picnic blanket, a jacket, and sun protection to help you comfortably sit in the open field.
 Low-profile chairs will be allowed, but we will ask that you set up behind guests seated on blankets.
+High-back chairs will also be allowed but will sit in a separate section behind the blankets and low-profile chairs.
+There is no shade, wear sun protection and bring plenty of water to stay hydrated.

 Please note that a shuttle service is required and provided for this event, as there is limited parking at the event site.
 Shuttle riders are strongly recommended to wear a mask for the entirety of the shuttle trip.
-Contact us if you have any special accommodation needs.
+Contact us at [email protected] if you need any special accommodation.
 We hope to see you there and that you enjoy Raptor Fest!

 **Please note this event is subject to cancellation due to inclement weather.
 Keep an eye on your inbox closer to the date of the event for updates and news**